-Catax Canada has recently helped Vancouver-based donut experts, Cartems, receive nearly $40,000 for SR&ED activity related to improving its vegan donut-making process.
+Catax Canada has helped Vancouver-based donut experts, Cartems, receive nearly $40,000 for SR&ED activity related to improving its vegan donut-making process.

 Started by two good friends, Jordan & Rags, Cartems makes donuts from ingredients that are fresh, organic and local.
 Since the business began 10 years ago, the team have started early in the day, before the shop opened, to prepare all the donut dough they anticipate needing for the day, from the daily Earl Grey favourites to the customised speciality flavours like rose wine.